lucasandradegs/NextJS-Template/README.md

 #### This template is designed to help you quickly set up a new Next.js project with standardized formatting, theme toggling, and a basic layout configuration.
 It includes configurations for ESLint, Prettier, Tailwind CSS, and a theme toggle component.

+Please, remember to rename the project on package.json and package-lock.json!

 ## Features

 - **Pre-configured ESLint and Prettier**: Ensures consistent code formatting and style.